tinymce/tinymce-docs/plugins/emoticons.md

 controls: toolbar button
 ---

-This plugin adds a dialog to the editor lets users insert emojis into {{site.productname}}'s editable area.
+This plugin adds a dialog to the editor lets users insert emoji into {{site.productname}}'s editable area.
 The dialog can be invoked via a toolbar button - `emoticons` - or a dedicated menu item added as `Insert > Emoticons`.

 The emoticons plugin provides an autocompleter for adding emoji without using the toolbar button or menu item.
 Adding a colon `:`, followed by at least two characters will open the emoticon picker showing matching emoji.

-> **Note**: The emoticons plugin does not automatically convert text emoticons into graphical emojis.
+> **Note**: The emoticons plugin does not automatically convert text emoticons into graphical emoji.

 **Type:** `String`